ecomfe/echarts-stat/README.md

             * `x0` - `number`.
 The lower bound of the bin (inclusive).
             * `x1` - `number`.
 The upper bound of the bin (exclusive).
             * `sample` - `number[]`.
 Containing the associated elements from the input data.
-        * `result.data` - `[MeanOfX0X1, SampleLength, X0, X1, DisplayableName][]`.
+        * `result.data` - `[MeanOfV0V1, VCount, V0, V1, DisplayableName][]`.
 Used for bar chart to draw the histogram, where the length of `sample` is the number of sample values in this bin.
 For example:
             ```js
             var bins.data = [
-                // MeanOfX0X1, SampleLength, X0, X1, DisplayableName
+                // MeanOfV0V1, VCount, V0, V1, DisplayableName
-                [  11.3,       12,           8,  12, '8 - 12'],
+                [  10,         212,          8,  12, '8 - 12'],
                 ...
             ];
             // The rest of the input dimensions that other than
             // config.dimensions specified are kept in the output.
             ```
-        * `result.customData` - `[X0, X1, SampleLength][]`.
+        * `result.customData` - `[V0, V1, VCount][]`.
 Used for custom chart to draw the histogram, where the length of `sample` is the number of sample values in this bin.

 #### Examples